Slow Dancing in the Dark

-"Slow Dancing in the Dark" (stylized in all caps) is a song by Japanese-Australian singer-songwriter Joji.
-It is the second single from his debut album, Ballads 1.
-The song was written and produced by Joji and Patrick Wimberly.
+"Slow Dancing in the Dark" is a song by Japanese-Australian singer-songwriter Joji from his debut album, Ballads 1 (2018).
+The song was released on 12 September 2018, as the album's second single, and was written and produced by Joji and Patrick Wimberly.

-The song was chosen as BBC Radio 1 DJ Annie Mac's Hottest Record in the World for 18 September 2018.
+Background and promotion

+Joji first showcased the track for the first time during a live performance in May 2018, which caused the creation of bootleg versions, reworks, and covers to be released before the song's official release.
+It was then officially released as the second single from his debut studio album, Ballads 1, on 12 September 2018, alongside the album's release date.

 Music video

+A music video for the song was released on the same day as its release, on 12 September 2018, and was directed by Jared Hogan.

+Synopsis

-A music video for the song was released the same day.
-Directed by Jared Hogan, the video features Miller in a white tuxedo smoking a cigarette and stumbling through city streets at night in emotional anguish.
+The video features Miller in a white tuxedo smoking a cigarette and stumbling through city streets at night in emotional anguish.
 Later in the video, he is revealed to be a satyr with an arrow in his back.
 He coughs up blood while splayed on an illuminated dance floor.
 He eventually collapses in a pool of blood.
 The final frame is used in the song's cover artwork.
 The video's visual style has been compared to that of director David Fincher.